-On this day in 1780, the Battle of Charlotte is fought.
+At about this time in 1780, the Battle of Charlotte is fought.
 Americans were badly outnumbered, but that didn’t stop them from putting up a valiant fight!
 In fact, resistance in that region became so intense that the British ended up pulling out of Charlotte in mid-October.

 British Lt.
 Colonel Banastre Tarleton would later note that the people in these North Carolina counties “were more hostile to England than any others in America.”

 North Carolinians surely would have taken THAT as a compliment!